 Alphabetical order - cycles through entries in alphabetical order

 - At the bottom of the page, click Save changes.
-You'll be returned to the main course page.
+You'll be returned to your course page.